-A lot has happened at Befine Solutions since the team started its project.
+A great deal has happened at Befine Solutions since the team started its project.
 At first it was meant to be a custom-made software for a single blue-chip client.
 Today this German software-house from the Black-Forest area develops and sells solutions to companies world-wide that helps them support, optimize, and protect their business processes.

 Not only is the software a growing success, but also the company behind it grows continuously: currently over 60 employees are working at Befine Solutions and the number is increasing fast.
 Moving to a bigger office in Freiburg at the end of 2017 to has made room for new colleagues to join and it is here the development and support (national and international) teams are located that make up more than half of total staff.

 awards and international growth